CoreyPagan/Scalework/README.md

 # Scalework
-A collection of scripts I have worked on during my Scalework course
+A collection of scripts I have worked on during my Scalework course.